-MIBTP is a BBSRC funded Doctoral Training Partnership (DTP) between the University of Warwick the University of Birmingham, the University of Leicester, Aston University and Harper Adams University.
+MIBTP is a BBSRC funded Doctoral Training Partnership between the University of Warwick, the University of Birmingham, the University of Leicester, Aston University, and Harper Adams University

 The emphasis for all projects will be world class excellence.
 We expect at least 80% of projects to be interdisciplinary and represent new ways of working.
 Students will choose supervisors from exemplary research communities and well resourced labs at all 5 Universities, familiar through their participation in front-loaded training programmes with access to excellent facilities across all 5 partners.

 The universities are separate entities, but there is growing cooperation within and between partners because we recognise that not only does interdisciplinarity now motivate most significant research themes but critical mass is vital to ensure global impact.
 Analysis of our strengths reveals much complementarity which we will build on.
 The partnership is also built on the experiences of previous and current joint initiatives.

 The MIBTP brings together departments of the partner Universities with research programmes investigating biological questions that align to priorities in the BBSRC strategy.
 This includes departments of Life Sciences, Chemistry, Mathematics, Statistics, Medicine, Chemical Engineering, Systems Biology, Psychology and Sports Science.
 We support novel cross-disciplinary approaches - integration of strongly quantitative disciplines and new ways of working, combining both ‘wet’ and ‘dry’ experimentation across traditional discipline barriers to create novel systems models and tools to provide new biological insight.
 We have particular strengths in Sustainable Agriculture and Food, Renewable Resources and Clean Growth, Understanding the Rules of Life, and Integrated Understanding of Health.